 But it makes sense why navigators and even Google Maps use the Mercator projections – it’s all because of the unique properties of cylinders.

 You can place it in a vertical, horizontal or oblique position.
 Actually, the State Plane Coordinate System uses all these orientations.

 So let’s look at some of these advantages and disadvantages.
-But first let’s start with a couple of cylindrical projection examples.
+But first let’s start with a 3 examples of cylindrical projection.